Interested? See

 Campus Taught

-Take the first step into the Policing profession with our Professional Policing course.
-This degree programme offers the skills, knowledge and understanding you’ll need to become a police constable.
+Take the first step into the Policing profession with our Professional Policing degree.
+This programme offers the skills, knowledge and understanding you’ll need to become a police constable.

 Why study with us